NaijaRC: A Multi-choice Reading Comprehension Dataset for Nigerian Languages

-\section{Introduction}
+\paragraph{Introduction}

 Reading Comprehension (RC) requires the ability to read a text and demonstrate understanding by answering questions about it.
 This requires high-level reasoning, an understanding of natural language, and general real-world based knowledge for machines to deliver high-performance results.
 Developing AI models capable of understanding long paragraphs and answering questions is a major challenge, especially for under-resourced languages.
-With the quest to improve the machine performance of reading comprehension, there has been a several efforts towards curation and acquisition of datasets~\citep{Bajgar2016EmbracingDA,lai-etal-2017-race,kocisky-etal-2018-narrativeqa,xuan2023vnhsge}.
-However, many of these works are either in English or do not include any African language.
+With the quest to improve the machine performance of reading comprehension, there have been several efforts towards curation and acquisition of datasets~\citep{Bajgar2016EmbracingDA,lai-etal-2017-race,kocisky-etal-2018-narrativeqa,xuan2023vnhsge}.
+However, many of these works are either in English or do not include any African languages.

-With a special lens on African languages, there are various efforts in recent times into building datasets for NLP downstream tasks such as named entity recognition~\cite{eiselen-2016-government,masakhaner,adelani-etal-2022-masakhaner}, part-of-speech~\cite{nivre2016universal,Dione2023MasakhaPOSPT}, news topic classification~\cite{niyongabo-etal-2020-kinnews,hedderich-etal-2020-transfer,alabi-etal-2022-adapting, Adelani2023MasakhaNEWSNT}, and machine translation~\cite{reid-etal-2021-afromt,team2022NoLL,adelani-etal-2022-thousand}.
+With a special lens on African languages, there has recently been a concentrated effort towards building datasets for NLP downstream tasks such as named entity recognition~\cite{eiselen-2016-government,masakhaner,adelani-etal-2022-masakhaner}, part-of-speech~\cite{nivre2016universal,Dione2023MasakhaPOSPT}, news topic classification~\cite{niyongabo-etal-2020-kinnews,hedderich-etal-2020-transfer,alabi-etal-2022-adapting, Adelani2023MasakhaNEWSNT}, and machine translation~\cite{reid-etal-2021-afromt,team2022NoLL,adelani-etal-2022-thousand}.
 However, little has been done on question answering and reading comprehension tasks.
 The closest dataset to ours is the AfriQA~\citep{ogundepo2023afriqa} dataset for open-retrieval question answering, with a primary focus on retrieving correct answers that are answerable on Wikipedia.
-To the best of our knowledge, there is no multi-choice reading comprehension dataset for African languages.
+Recently, Bebebele~\citep{bandarkar2023belebele}---a multi-choice RC dataset covering 122 languages was released, however, the questions and passages were translated from English dataset.
+To the best of our knowledge, there is no \textit{human-annotated} multi-choice reading comprehension dataset for African languages.